As Extinctions Mount in Australia’s Outback, a Sanctuary Offers Hope

-This post is an extract from The Pew Charitable Trust’s upcoming study “My Country, Our Outback; Voices From the Land on Hope and Change in Australia’s Heartland.”
+This post is an extract from The Pew Charitable Trust’s new report “My Country, Our Outback; Voices From the Land on Hope and Change in Australia’s Heartland.”
 The report is the second in Pew’s peer-reviewed Outback Papers series, which focuses on conservation priorities and challenges in the Outback.

 Australia’s Outback, one of the world’s largest untouched regions of nature, spans 5.6 million square kilometres (2.2 million square miles) and covers more than 70 percent of the continent—equivalent to more than half of the United States.
 With landscapes stretching from scorching desert and rolling grasslands to lush forests and tropical beaches, the Outback is an area of extremes.
 Here, rivers still flow freely and native animals migrate in large herds.
 However, many of the region’s natural values are increasingly under threat from uncontrolled wildfire and introduced plants and predators, such as feral cats.

 Pew is working with a broad range of stakeholders in the Outback, including Indigenous people, scientists, conservation organisations, industry, and government agencies, to conserve these critical landscapes and habitats.
 The Pew study ‘My Country, Our Outback’, set for release June 20, explores both that work and the strong connection Australians have to the Outback.

 Among those people is Felicity L’Hotellier, south-east senior field ecologist at the Scotia Wildlife Sanctuary, which is working to save some of the most imperilled species of Australia, a country with the highest mammal extinction rate in the world.